min2ha/ukwa-site/content/target/39498/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Alun Davies on Facebook (Labour candidate for Blaenau Gwent)

 Alun Davies is the Labour candidate for Blaenau Gwent at the 2016 National Assembly for Wales elections.